Butterfly Barb (Barbus hulstaerti) Species Profile & Care Guide

 |TDS||18 - 90|

-Origins of the Butterfly Barb
+Natural Habitat of the Butterfly Barb

 The Butterfly Barb originates from the settlements of Bokuma and Bonguma, the Momboyo River, the town of Boende on the Tshuapa River, the Pimo River and the Bowa River close to Opala in the Central parts of the Congo River drainage in the Democratic Republic of Congo in central Africa.